JuliaLang/IJulia.jl/README.md

 ### Installing additional Julia kernels

-You can also install additional Julia kernels, for example to pass alternative command-line arguments to the `julia` executable, by using the `IJulia.installkernel` function.
+You can also install additional Julia kernels, for example, to pass alternative command-line arguments to the `julia` executable, by using the `IJulia.installkernel` function.
 See the help for this function (`?
 IJulia.installkernel` in Julia) for complete details.